MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/storage-platform/xbox-live-title-storage/reading-binary-blobs.md

 -   The user must be in the session to update it.

--   STSTokenString is a placeholder for brevity and should be replaced with the token returned by the authentication request.
+-   `<STSTokenString>` is a placeholder for brevity, and should be replaced with the token returned by the authentication request.

-#### Reference
+### Reference

 **/global/scids/{scid}/data/{pathAndFileName},{type}**